prabushitha/gremlin-visualizer/README.md

 * Write an gremlin query to retrieve a set of nodes (eg. `g.V()`)

 ### Features
-* If you doesn't clear the graph and execute another gremlin query, results of previous query and new query will be merged and be shown.
+* If you don't clear the graph and execute another gremlin query, results of previous query and new query will be merged and be shown.
 * Node and edge properties are shown once you click on a node/edge
 * Change the labels of nodes to any property
 * View the set of queries executed to generate the graph